esologic/GANce/README.md

 ![Sample network output](./gance_sample.png)

-Maps music and video into the latent space of StyleGAN models.
+Maps music and video into the latent space of StyleGAN networks.

 See [esologic.com/gance](https://www.esologic.com/gance) for more information.